-- b.
-Members need to be aware of the particular problems, possibilities, and priorities of our own congregation.

-- 2. The Officer Nominating Committee is encouraged to consider (1) the staffing needs of the various committees, and (2) the guidelines stated below, to the extent practicable, in selecting nominees to serve as Elders, Deacons, and Trustees:

-- a.
-Church involvement.

-- i.
-Regular attendance at public worship.

-- ii.
-Active participation in other church activities.

-- iii.
-Offices held and services rendered.

-- iv.
-Evidence of commitment to the church and its mission.

-- v.
-Understanding of and commitment to Presbyterian polity.

-- vi.
-Evidence of leadership in this or previous Presbyterian churches.

-- vii.
-Identifiable financial contribution to First Presbyterian Church.

-- b.
-Christian living.

-- i.
-Evidences of grace and compassion in common life.

-- ii.
-Evidence of maturity and effectiveness of ministry in the community and in the world.

-- c.
-Personal qualifications.

-- i.
-Cooperativeness.

-- ii.
-Willingness to learn.

-- iii.
-Ability to follow through on assignments.

-- iv.
-Openness to new ideas.

-- v.
-Maturity of judgment.

-- vi.
-Feeling of freedom to express own ideas.

-- vii.
-Readiness to listen.

-- d.
-Particular qualifications for a particular office.

-- i.
-Occupational background and experience.

-- ii.
-Service in other organizations.

-- iii.
+- Members need to be aware of the particular problems, possibilities, and priorities of our own congregation. - c.
+Members maintain 'confidentiality', asks for candidate suggestions, and develops its own list - 2.
+The Officer Nominating Committee is encouraged to consider (1) the staffing needs and continuity of the various committees, and (2) the guidelines stated below, to the extent practicable, in selecting nominees to serve as Elders, Deacons, and Trustees: - Church involvement. - i.
+Regular attendance at public worship. - ii.
+Active participation in other church activities. - iii.
+Offices held and services rendered. - iv.
+Evidence of commitment to the church and its mission. - v.
+Understanding of and commitment to Presbyterian polity. - vi.
+Evidence of leadership in this or previous Presbyterian churches. - vii.
+Identifiable contribution to First Presbyterian Church. - b.
+Christian living. - i.
+Evidences of grace and compassion in common life. - ii.
+Evidence of maturity and effectiveness of ministry in the community and in the world. - c.
+Personal qualifications. - i.
+Cooperativeness. - ii.
+Willingness to learn. - iii.
+Ability to follow through on assignments. - iv.
+Openness to new ideas. - v.
+Maturity of judgment. - vi.
+Feeling of freedom to express own ideas. - vii.
+Readiness to listen. - d.
+Particular qualifications for a particular office. - i.
+Occupational background and experience. - ii.
+Service in other organizations. - iii.
 Interest in particular causes.

 - iv.
-Offices held and performance.

-- v.
-Education and training in the duties and responsibilities of the office.

-- 3. Learning about potential candidates. - a.
-Solicit nominations from the congregation at large. - i.
-Prepare a nominating form to be provided to the entire membership.
-Design it to gather all information the committee will need (from Section V.B.2. above).
-Include names ineligible because of consecutive service. - ii.
+Offices held and performance. - v.
+Education and training in the duties and responsibilities of the office. - 3.
+Learning about potential candidates. - a.
+Solicit candidate nominations from the congregation at large. - Prepare a nominating form to be provided to the entire membership, design it to gather all information the committee will need, and include names ineligible because of consecutive or active service. - ii.
 Invite nominations through a special mailing or the church newsletter. - iii.
-Ask each organization in the church to propose potential candidates on the nominating form. - b.
+Ask each organization in the church to propose potential candidates on the nominating form. - iv.
+Makes its own candidate list. - b.
 Study the membership roll of the congregation. - i.
 Give attention to the previous experience of new members. - ii.
-Discover and challenge potential new leaders. - c.
-Consider not only individual qualifications but the slate as a whole.
+Discover and challenge potential new leaders. - Consider not only individual qualifications but the slate as a whole.
 (Book of Order, G-2).